 Using the same formula as above, that means you’ll earn a maximum of 3.5 cents back on every dollar for spending at grocery stores, local transit and commuting, and on internet, cable and phone services.
 You’ll earn 1.75 cents back for all other purchases.

-In order to get that return, you have to get maximum value from your stars EVERY SINGLE TIME.
+To get that return, you have to get maximum value from your stars EVERY SINGLE TIME.
 If you use them for a lunch sandwich and only get 3.5 cents per star value, your rewards just lost 50% in value.
-See the problem here?
+See the problem?
 Maybe there’s another value to be had with the card.